Direction & Choreographic Work

 Photo of Simon Nogueira with Les Apaches by Quentin Chevrier

-Sarah has choreographed several works focused on immersive and site-specific experiences, bringing movement and dance outside of the traditional theater setting to a wider public.
-During COVID, Sarah choreographed and performed in Augmented Reality in The Little Dancer for the Musée d’Orsay.
-This encounter with director Gordon lead to choreographing parkour artists and acrobats to the music of Steve Reich for l’Ensemble les Apaches.
+Sarah has created several works focused on immersive and site-specific experiences, bringing movement and dance outside of the traditional theater setting to a wider public.

 The Little Dancer